 Before coming to the Preeclampsia Foundation, Rebecca started her own nonprofit developing life skills in foster and adopted children utilizing community mentors and equine-facilitated learning.
 Through that, she developed a mentorship curriculum that could be implemented at therapeutic equine facilities nationwide.

 Rebecca is a visionary and global thinker.
-She is currently earning her master's degree in Program Evaluation, in hopes of providing the Preeclampsia Foundation the best strategy for collecting data and demonstrating impact of their programs.
+Since earning her Master's degree in Program Evaluation, Rebecca has provided the Preeclampsia Foundation with a more focused evaluation lens ensuring the patient voice is integrated in all of their programs.
 Upholding the Preeclampsia Foundation's mission, Rebecca aims to provide the education and tools necessary to empower patients to advocate for systemic change to save lives.